hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 ![image](https://user-images.githubusercontent.com/37932436/208489024-c64886a5-cd1a-44e7-b3fd-2f40a846634f.png)

 Unfortunately the console is locked behind a pin.
-After some further research we found out that the pin has the format `XXX-XXX-XXX` with X being a number from 0 to 9.
+After some further research into flasks debug console we found out that the pin has the format `XXX-XXX-XXX` with X being a number from 0 to 9.
 We also found out that after 10 wrong tries the server locks the page and does not allow further pins to be entered until restarted.
 Fortunately the server is periodically (~15 min) restarted.
 Still this makes bruteforcing it infeasible.
 Let's check the web if there are any known vulnerbilites.

 - [Werkzeug Console Pin Exploit](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/werkzeug#pin-protected)